OlivierGaillard/hayshoursrpi/README.md

 - Unittests define tests for calculation and persistence.
 - They are two implementations with `FilePersist` and `SQLPersist`.
 - Depending on variable `STATEFUL_TYPE` the `server.py`
-  will call the `persistfactory` to use a database or a file to save its data.
+  will get from `persistfactory` either a database or a file solution to save its data.

 ### Kubernetes Deployments

 Two deployments match the two implementations of persistence:

-1. Deployment with file persistence; it is defined in `deployment_raspi_sql.yaml`.
+1. Deployment with SQL persistence; it is defined in `deployment_raspi_sql.yaml`.

-2. Deployment with database persistence; it is defined in `deployment_raspi_datavol.yaml`
+2. Deployment with file persistence; it is defined in `deployment_raspi_file.yaml`.
+The container image is smaller than the database version.

 ## Building the Home Cluster